Christovis/Christovis.github.io/_blog/2022-04-14-blog-books.md

 * "Protocol Politics: The Globalization of Internet Governance"<br/>
     by Laura DeNardis; ISBN-13: 9780262042574

+* "ICT Innovations for Sustainability"<br/>
+    edited by Lorenz M. Hilty and Bernard Aebischer; ISBN-13: 9783319092287

 ### **Energy Transition**

 * "Climate Leviathan: A Political Theory of Our Planetary Future"<br/>